sanathaniel/msa/about/Code.md

 		<p>All entities assigned these roles will undergo appropriate trainings, sponsored either by their home institution (with documentation to that effect) or by MSA-sponsored trainings.</p>
 	</div>
 </details>

+<p><i>The MSA Code of Conduct was drafted by the Code of Conduct Subcommittee 2/2/21; and approved by the Executive Committee in 2/21; it was reviewed and revised 2/18/21 and 1/11/24.
+It is lightly adapted from the Code of Conduct prepared by the Council of Editors of Learned Journals with grateful acknowledgment.
+The section on reporting violations was drafted by the Code of Conduct Subcommittee 5/20/24; and approved by the Executive Committee 1/23/25. </i></p>

 <!-- #EndEditable -->